-Product may be combined with liquid nitrogen fertilizer suitable for foliar application on corn, grass, pastures, or small grains in one operation.
+USE IN LIQUID NITROGEN FERTILIZER: Product may be combined with liquid nitrogen fertilizer suitable for foliage application in corn, grass, pastures, or small grains in one operation.
 Use product according to directions on this label for those crops.
 Use liquid nitrogen fertilizer at rates recommended by supplier or Extension Service Specialist.
 Mix the product and fertilizer according to the following instructions: